-While the vast majority of our Fellows come directly from the education field, we recognize we work in a complicated ecosystem, therefore we are excited to include some leaders from related fields like college access and success, community organizing and development, youth development, community organizing, juvenile justice or juvenile health.
+While the vast majority of our Fellows come directly from the PreK-12 education field, we recognize we work in a complex ecosystem.
+We are pleased to also include leaders from related fields like college access and success, community organizing and development, youth development and youth services, workforce development, and juvenile justice and juvenile health.

 Nominators are asked to:

 - Upload the nominee’s current resume, curriculum vitae, or a detailed bio.